rails/sprockets/README.md

 So, if `b.js` changes it will get recompiled.
 However instead of having to recompile the other files from `a.js` to `z.js` since they did not change, we can use the prior intermediary files stored in the cached values .
 If these files were expensive to generate, then this "partial" asset cache strategy can save a lot of time.

-Directives such as `require`, `link`, and `depend_on` tell Sprockets what assets need to be re-compiled when a file changes.
+Directives such as `require`, `link`, `depend_on`, and `depend_on_directory` tell Sprockets what assets need to be re-compiled when a file changes.
 Files are considered "fresh" based on their mtime on disk and a combination of cache keys.

 On Rails you can force a "clean" install by clearing the `public/assets` and `tmp/cache/assets` directories.